-Education
+2. Education

 Annually students will receive age-appropriate information on the recognition and prevention of HIB at student orientation sessions and on other appropriate occasions.
-The information will include a process to report HIB via the internet, email, text message and phone.
+The information will include a copy of the Incident Reporting Form or a link to a web-based process.